-Can You Put Mouthwash in a Waterpik Water Flosser?
+Mouthwash in a Waterpik Water Flosser.
+Can You Do That?

-Water flosser is a great complement to your daily brushing and flossing routine as it helps to remove any food that may be stuck between your teeth.
+Water flosser is a great complement to your daily brushing and flossing routine as it is highly effective in removing any food particles that may be stuck between your teeth.
 While only water is required for an effective water flossing, can you put actually mouthwash in it?

-The answer is YES; it is perfectly safe to use a mouthwash in your Waterpik water flosser.
-In fact, the habit is recommended by several dentist due to the health benefits of mouthwash.
-However, there is currently no clinical study or scientific research to support the any claim that the use of mouthwash in your water floss routine will provide any additional benefits beyond the use of warm water alone.
+The answer is YES, you can use mouthwash in your Waterpik water flosser.
+In fact, the habit is recommended by dentists due to the health benefits of mouthwash.
+That said, there is currently no clinical study or scientific research to support the any claim that the use of mouthwash in your water flosser will provide any additional benefits beyond the use of warm water.

 What is a Water Flosser?

 Water flosser, or oral irrigator, is a dental device that jets out water to dislodge food particles that are stuck between your teeth.
-This is achieved through the use of a motorized pump which pumps out pressurized water out of the nozzle tip and into the mouth.
+Water flossers typically consist of a motor with a pump, a water reservoir, and a specialized nozzle or tip that directs the water jet.
+When the device is turned on, the motor powers the pump, which forces pressurized water through the nozzle at high pressure.

 A water flosser helps to removes plaque and prevents tartar, a brown colored deposit that forms when plaque hardens, from forming on the teeth.
 According to American Dental Association (ADA), water flossers that have received the ADA Seal of Acceptance are all proven to have shown efficacy in removing plaque from the teeth.